 How do we plan to achieve our targets?

-To ensure current and future energy conservation, WGU’s Carbon Management Team is continually investigating potential projects and schemes that will enable us to achieve our objectives to reduce our carbon consumption.
+To ensure current and future energy conservation, WGU’s Sustainability Action Group is continually investigating potential projects and schemes that will enable us to achieve our objectives to reduce our carbon consumption.
 Projects, practices and measures are being implemented to reduce our Carbon Footprint and conserve environmental resources wherever achievable and feasible.

 The issue of energy consumption is now higher up the agenda for staff, students and other stakeholders than ever before and we continue to develop our plans to reduce our energy consumption for the long-term.
 By involving all individuals, we are confident we can make a huge difference in reducing our impact on the environment.
 As well as making carbon savings for Wales and the UK, our financial savings from energy can be ploughed back into improved services for our students.